The J. R. R. Tolkien Companion and Guide

 The J. R. R. Tolkien Companion and Guide is a 2006 reference book by the husband and wife team of Christina Scull and Wayne G. Hammond.
 It provides a detailed chronology of Tolkien's life in volume 1, and a reader's guide in volume 2.
 The second edition in 2017 revised and extended the work, the reader's guide being divided into two volumes.

 Book

 First edition (2006)

 The J. R. R. Tolkien Companion and Guide (2006) by Christina Scull and Wayne G. Hammond, following their 2005 The Lord of the Rings: A Reader's Companion is a two-volume work of reference on J. R. R. Tolkien and Tolkien studies.
 Volume 1 "Chronology" presents an extraordinarily detailed chronology of Tolkien's life on 800 pages.
 Volume 2 "Reader's Guide" has information on people, places, organisations, biographical topics, literary topics and writings by Tolkien.
 The preface states that it is not "a handbook of his invented lands and characters".

 Revised and expanded edition (2017)

-Volume 1 "Chronology" presents an extraordinarily detailed chronology of Tolkien's life on 936 pages.
+Volume 1 "Chronology" extends the chronology of Tolkien's life to 936 pages.
 Volume 2 is the "Reader's Guide", Part I, A-M, while Volume 3 is the "Reader's Guide", Part II, N-Z. The entire work occupies 2720 pages.